qiniu/formstate-x/dumi/docs/guide/composition/index.md

 <FullNameInput state={form.$.name} />
 ```

 The best part is that no matter how complex component `FullNameInput` (or its state) is, its API follows the pattern: function `createState` & component `Input`.
-The parent component does not need to know details about `FullNameInput`, and `FullNameInput` does not to known anything about its parent comoponent (or the form), which makes composition easy and structure fractal.
+The parent component does not need to know details about `FullNameInput`, and `FullNameInput` does not need to know anything about its parent comoponent (or the form), which makes composition easy and the whole structure fractal.

 ### Input List